hipe/tmx/doc_test/doc/issues/017-essential-operation-pseudocode-omnistory.md

 # essential operation pseudocode omnistory :[#017]

+## synopsis

+the actual algorithm is now in [#035]. this has become more history and context.

 ## objective & scope

 something we never did but should have done was this, the first step